nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 ## How to initialize a new Plugin system (How to create a new plugin project)

-nopCommerce uses plugins system to extend the functionality of nopCommerce store.
-Plugins are a set of independent programs or components which can be added to an existing system to extend some specific functionality and also can be removed from system without effecting the main system during the process.
+nopCommerce uses a plugins system to extend the functionality of the nopCommerce store.
+Plugins are a set of independent programs or components that can be added to an existing system to extend some specific functionality and also can be removed from the system without affecting the main system during the process.

 > [!NOTE]
 > For more information about how to create a plugin you can visit [**this page**.](xref:en/developer/plugins/index)

-## How to Search and use plugins from nopCommerce store
+## How to Search and use plugins from the nopCommerce store

-nopCommerce already have several plugins pre built and available to use out of the box.
-You can also search and find several plugins already available from nopCommerce official store and see if someone has already created a plugin that suits your needs.
+nopCommerce already has several plugins pre-built and available to use out of the box.
+You can also search and find several plugins already available from the nopCommerce official store and see if someone has already created a plugin that suits your needs.
 If not then you always can build your won plugin according to your requirement.
-But here let's see how to find and use plugins from nopCommerce store.
-For that nopCommerce has a market place where we can find different themes and plugins.
+But here let's see how to find and use plugins from the nopCommerce store.
+For that nopCommerce has a marketplace where we can find different themes and plugins.
 You can visit to go to the [nopCommerce Marketplace](https://www.nopcommerce.com/marketplace).

 ![image4](_static/description-of-plugin-system/image4.png)

-Here you can see three tabs. **All tab** contains all themes and extensions, **Themes tab** contains all nopCommerce themes which is for nopCommerce website skin, and lastly **Extensions tab** where we can find plugins.
-So go to Extensions tab.
+Here you can see three tabs. **All tab** contains all themes and extensions, **Themes tab** contains all nopCommerce themes which are for nopCommerce website skin, and lastly **Extensions tab** where we can find plugins.
+So go to the Extensions tab.
 Here you can find all free and commercial plugins.
 To find a specific plugin you want, you can search from here.
-In the right side you can find the filtration section from where you can narrow down your filtering.
+On the right side, you can find the filtration section from where you can narrow down your filtering.
 After you find your searched plugin just download and install.
-Each plugin has a full description about how to use plugin, in its download page, so don't forget to read those descriptions.
+Each plugin has a full description about how to use the plugin, on its download page, so don't forget to read those descriptions.

 ## Interface `IPlugin`

 `IPlugin` is an interface that exposes the functionalities used while installing or uninstalling the plugin.
-Every plugin project must have a class that inherent form this interface in order for nopCommerce to treat that project as plugin.
+Every plugin project must have a class inherited from this interface for nopCommerce to treat that project as a plugin.

 ### Method `GetConfigurationPageUrl`